-Credible to good ideas for performance will be plausible and have a justification from the text.
+Adequate to good ideas for performance will be plausible and have a justification from the text.
 The overall concept for staging may rely on a generalized grasp of the production elements, as this grasp becomes steadier, more assured and more nuanced the work begins to characterize that expected in a good candidate.
-The understanding of stage craft may well be a defining factor in responses to this question especially if candidates decide to engage in special effects.
-If they do, these should be practical and feasible, not outlandish or cinematic.
-Particular design gambits and specific uses for production and design elements will serve as platforms for the delineation of the characters and their status.
-How they combine to move the audience will be an important factor.
+The understanding of stagecraft may well be a defining factor in responses to this question especially when candidates engage in production effects; these should be practical and feasible, not outlandish or cinematic.
+Particular design gambits and specific uses for production and design elements will serve as platforms for the delineation of the characters and the transaction they perform.
+How they combine to affect the audience will be an important factor for the good candidate who will be aware of the audience's response in a more detailed way than the adequate candidate who is likely to make reference to the audience but in a less strategic manner.

-Credible to good writing will be legible and clear.
-The credible candidate will express ideas reasonably well, there may be redundancy, and a lack of precision.
-Technical vocabulary will be subject to error as will the terminology particular to each genre.
+Adequate to good writing will be legible and clear.
+The adequate candidate will express ideas reasonably well, there may be redundancy, and a lack of precision, technical vocabulary will be subject to error as will the terminology particular to each genre.
 The register will be appropriate but a greater "care" and a subsequent enhancement of accuracy will be noted in the written work of the good candidate.
 Concept and execution will be clearly evident in the structure of the response.

 The excellent candidate will choose a passage that is immediately apposite.
-There will be a powerful understanding of why the gender conflict is important in a wider context of the novel and how the relative statuses of the two characters may mark a shift in the overall direction of the narrative that it is important for the audience to see.
+There will be a powerful understanding of why the transaction is important in a wider context of the novel and how acting, staging and production effects combine to impact the audience.
 The candidate will immediately focus on key detail and show an ability to be selective in the analysis of the literature, focusing only on the material that is responsive to the question.
 Embedded quotation will be used and this will allow both for a more concise writing style and for illuminating reference.
 The tone, mood and indeed the vitality of the text will be captured by the way the candidate addresses the task of analyzing the passage in relation to the foci of the question.
 The essence of the work will be captured in the quality of the writing as the challenge of staging it is taken up.
 Quotation may also be used structurally in the response as a device which achieves transition between one idea and another; it will be continually relevant to the question.